redfox-mx/vite-lit-css/README.md

 import './styles.global.css' // this file will skiped from this plugin
 ```

 > Your index.html __never__ be transformed.
-You can put your theme or global css variables inside it.
+You can put your theme or global css variables/styles inside it.

 ## Caveats

 - Currently, HMR is not supported, and every change made inside your lit imported styles will trigger a full page reload.
-- Source mapping is not supported :C

 [^1]: `vite-plugin-lit-css` patch your imports to prevent `vite:css-post` from emitting incorrect css assets and `vite:import-analysis` from getting warnings.